 What are your thoughts, nerds?
 Do you continue to support the “art” while distancing yourself from the artist?
 It’s still a good book.

-All I know to do right now is that I loved his book, but this is so fucked up I’m not sure I could read anything else he publishes.
+All I know right now is that I loved his book, but this is so fucked up I’m not sure I could read anything else he publishes.

-Let me know your thoughts on this crazy story!
+Let me know your thoughts on this banana-sandwich story!

 Stay safe.
 Be Kind.
 But, take no shit.